markusmoenig/RPU/Readme.md

 You can use it as a general purpose programming language, as a shader language for 2D and 3D renderering and as a (very) fast embedded scripting language for Rust based applications.

-RPU compiles to WAT code and uses **wasmer** as a runtime.
+RPU compiles to WAT code and uses [wasmer](https://crates.io/crates/wasmer) as a runtime.
 The GLSL features like vecs, swizzles and math functions get compiled on-demand.
 They do not introduce any overhead or speed / size penalties if not used.

 You can choose between 32 and 64 bit precision during compile time.

-All mathematically functions are implemented in pure WebAssembly.
+All math functions are implemented in pure WebAssembly.
 This means that the generated WAT code is very small and fast.

 ---